Permitted development rear extension

 This allowed more time, effort and money to be given to the interior.
 The owners have a growing collection of mid century furniture, and artwork (more to go on the walls at the time of the photographs!) and wanted the space to accommodate these and show it off.
 An engineered oak floor throughout is a practical luxury that helps bring both warmth and texture to the rooms.
 Following the same logic as keeping the construction simple to keep hold of costs, the heating is traditional radiators, rather than underfloor heating, and use of MDF skirting boards is quick and simple, yet remains effective.
 Money saved in these areas allowed items like the woodburning stove and fire-resisting paint to be paid for within the budget.

 The new steel beams have been treated with a fire-resisting intumescent paint coating and then left exposed and painted black.
 This semi-industrial feel accents the old furniture and colour scheme well.
 From the design outset the kitchen layout was kept simple, avoiding complicated cabinetry, gimmicks and corners that all add to the costs.
 The resulting kitchen is compact, but very well stocked and efficient.
-Having a separate laundry/utility cupboard just off the hallway behind the sliding kitchen door maintains the kitchen as clutter free.
+Having a separate laundry/utility cupboard with plumbing just off the hallway behind the sliding kitchen door maintains the kitchen as clutter free.

 Two large Velux rooflights (160cm x 95cm) flood the space with sunlight and natural light, as well as providing good high level ventilation without blowing the budget.
 The gap between them above the island allows for some pendant lights to further help delineate between kitchen and dining spaces.